taaytungstieenf/ML1-diabetes-support-application/README.md

 ##### 3. Objective
 By combining predictive modeling and conversational AI, this application aims to:
 - Provide early detection support through accurate predictions.
-- Educate and assist users with an interactive chatbot.
+- Educate and help users with an interactive chatbot.
 - Empower patients and caregivers with accessible diabetes knowledge.

 ---